 4) Financial Risk Manager Handbook

 This fantastic creation by Philippe Jorion is the fundamental text for risk management training programs.
 The book features in-depth insights and practical recommendations.
 The book provides useful information on how to manage market, credit, operational, and liquidity risks.

 The value of structured products, futures, options, and other derivative instruments is examined.
-There is also a reflection of recent changes to the new two-level Financial Risk Manager (FRM) exam and is fully supported by GARP as the most reliable way to prepare for the tough and recognized FRM certification.
+There is also a reflection of recent changes to the new two-level Financial Risk Manager (FRM) exam which is fully supported by GARP as the most reliable way to prepare for the tough and recognized FRM certification.

 One read of the book will equip you to analyze and control risks.
 This comprehensive guide will keep you up to date on the latest best practices in this rapidly changing sector.